Dr Carole Torsney

 Dickie AC, McCormick B, Lukito V, Wilson KL, Torsney C. Inflammatory Pain Reduces C Fibre Activity-Dependent Slowing in a Sex-Dependent Manner, Amplifying Nociceptive Input to the Spinal Cord.
 J Neurosci.
 2017 Jul 5;37(27):6488-6502

-McCormick B, Lowes DA, Colvin L, Torsney C, Galley HF.
-MitoVitE, a mitochondria-targeted antioxidant, limits paclitaxel-induced oxidative stress and mitochondrial damage in vitro, and paclitaxel-induced mechanical hypersensitivity in a rat pain model.
-Br J Anaesth.
-2016 Nov;117(5):659-666.
+McCormick B, Lowes DA, Colvin C, Torsney C, Galley HF.
+MitoVitE limits paclitaxel-induced oxidative stress and mitochondrial damage in vitro, and paclitaxel-induced mechanical hypersensitivity in vivo.
+British Journal of Anaesthesia, 117:659-666, 2016.

 Dickie AC and Torsney C. The chemerin receptor 23 agonist, chemerin, attenuates monosynaptic C-fibre input to lamina I neurokinin 1 receptor expressing rat spinal cord neurons in inflammatory pain.
-Mol Pain.
-2014 Apr 9;10(1):24.
+Mol Pain 10:24, 2014

-Torsney C (2011) Inflammatory pain unmasks heterosynaptic facilitation in lamina l neurokinin 1 receptor-expressing neurons in rat spinal cord.
-J Neurosci 31(13):5158-68
+Torsney C. Inflammatory pain unmasks heterosynaptic facilitation in lamina I neurokinin 1 receptor-expressing neurons in rat spinal cord.
+J Neurosci 31(13):5158-68, 2011

 Torsney C, Anderson RL, Ryce-Paul K-AG and MacDermott AB.
 Characterization of sensory neuron subpopulations selectively expressing green fluorescent protein in phosphodiesterase 1C BAC transgenic mice.
 Molecular Pain.
 2006 May 8;2(1):17